 Please note: Texting and all other forms of social networking are not appropriate during class time as they are distracting to the student, the instructor, and fellow classmates.
 Students who engage in these forms of socializing during class will be marked as absent. - 1.
-Online Discussion (10%): Each week discussion a/some discussion question/questions will be posted to guide the readings.
-Responses should include not only the answer to the question (where applicable), but also questions/thoughts/comments about the readings that you feel are both relevant and prompted by the topic at hand.
-Students are asked to respond to the question using the OWL forum interface sometime before 9:00am of each Tuesday morning.
-This will give all other class participants a chance to read each other's answers in preparation for class the next day. - 2.
-Old Testament Library Research Assignment (25%) Due Friday, Oct.
-23, 2015: The goal of this assignment is to expose you to the wealth of resources available to biblical studies through the library system.
-Guidance for using the library system and employing an exegetical methodology will be provided in class.
-A selection of Old Testament passages can be provided for students to choose from, if desired.
+Midterm Test (15%): October 24, 2017, 9:30-11am. - 2.
+Old Testament Library Research Assignment (20%): Due Tuesday, Oct.
+31 2017, 9:30am: The goal of this assignment is to expose you to the wealth of resources available to biblical studies through the library system.
+Guidance for using the library system and employing exegetical methodology will be provided in class.
+A selection of Old Testament passages will be provided for students to choose from, if desired.
+Length: 5-7 pages. - 3.
+New Testament Library Research Assignment (25%): Due Friday, Dec 8, 2017, 4pm:

-3. New Testament Library Research Assignment (25%), Dec 9, 2014: As with the Old Testament Library Research assignment, students will select a passage from the New Testament to research using exegetical methods.
+Students will select a passage from the New Testament to research in depth.
 More guidance for this assignment will be provided in class.
+Length: